hellofresh/klepto/README.md

 <a name="usage"></a>
 ## Usage

-Klepto uses a `toml` configuration file to define your table structure.
+Klepto uses a configuration file called `.klepto.toml` to define your table structure.
 If your table is normalized, the structure can be detected automatically.

 For dumping the last 10 created active users, your file will look like this: